-A copy of the seminar evaluation form can be found in the forms appendix of this handbook.
-Satisfactory completion of the seminar evaluation form is required for receiving participation credit for each seminar and requires inclusion of at least 3 substantial statements or questions.
+A copy of the seminar evaluation form can be found in the Appendix of this handbook.
+Satisfactory completion of the seminar evaluation form is required to receive participation credit for each seminar and requires inclusion of at least 3 substantial statements or questions.